the-xkcd-community/the-red-spider-project/Readme.md

 We started in March 2012.
 In the first few months we spent most of our effort on the infrastructure.
 In July we were treated to some splendid logo designs and we got a homepage.
 In December we launched our IRC channel and in March 2013 the wiki took off.
-In the meanwhile several members have been working on various subprojects, mostly in short bursts of activity.

-In the near future we may expect a few big improvements to the infrastructure.
+The builtin documentation was introduced in October 2013.

 ### Who ###